hexaxsoftwares/houx.js/README.md

 build.mount(/*root element instance or selector*/);
 ```
-An initBuild instances expects to be mounted , you ll ve to use the ***build.mount*** to mount prototype to inject the widget ui into the dom.
+An initBuild instances expects to be mounted , you ll ve to use the `build.mount` prototype method of the `initBuild()` to inject the widget ui into the dom.

 There should be a root dom node in the html dom, where an initBuild instance would be mounted.
 The mount method is passed a seloctor or an instance of a dom node as a parameter.

-The innerHtml of the mount Node target will be used as a fallback widget template if the build and the template options are both not provided.
+The innerHtml of the mount Node target will be used as a fallback widget template if the build and the template options are both not provided or both returns no valid dom instance.

 ***Note:*** The in Dom template parsing caveat will be implemented since pixel won't be able to take the responsibility of processing the innerHtml content before resolving.